 Conference parking arrangements should be made with Parking and Mass Transit Services at least two to six weeks in advance of the event.
 Organizers are encouraged to include parking fees in their admission charges or conference fees to cover the cost of parking for the event.
 University departments can contact the parking department or at (518)442-3121 or firstname.lastname@example.org to coordinate departmental conference, event or guest parking.
 It is the responsibility of the host unit to notify PMTS of an event on campus.

 Visitor's vehicles on the Downtown Campus should be identified by permit; if a visitor's vehicle does not display a permit, it is at risk of being ticketed.

 Visitor permits are valid for the Thurlow (Western Avenue) Lot only.
 Overnight parking is NOT allowed on the Downtown Campus.

-Visitor permits for groups or contract classes should be requested at least one week in advance of the event.
+Visitor permits for groups or contract classes should be requested at least one to two weeks in advance of the event.

 Whenever possible, we ask units to complete and mail permit forms to participants in advance of their arrival on campus.
 If units must obtain and issue permits to guests when they arrive, be sure to allocate time to return to the vehicle to display the permit.

 A Visitor Parking Permit entitles the holder to park in a legal parking space if one is available.
 It does not guarantee the visitor a space.